Why is my hair falling out: primary causes of hair loss in women -

 Unexpected episodes of hair loss in women, whether sudden or gradual is more common these days than it's ever been.

 This website has been written by women for women.
-We are women who have also suffered from thinning hair due to various unexpected factors so we have a lot to share with you.
-We have outlined all the common causes of hair loss in women here and you will also find some great solutions here.
+We are women who have also suffered from varying degrees of female hair loss due to unexpected factors so we have a lot to share with you.
+We have outlined all the common causes of hair loss in women here and you will also find some great solutions.

 Your hair could be falling out because hair naturally thins out as we age and this often happens gradually.
 However, if it is really noticeable or or if you suddenly notice your hair is falling out, then there is likely to be something else going on.
 While hair fall occurs most of all at two specific times in a woman's life - during/following menopause and following pregnancy, these are more "normal" or natural causes of hair fall/ hair loss.
 Read more about these specific causes at the links below:

 Post menopause causes of hair loss and solutions | Post pregnancy causes of hair loss and solutions | How does menopause affect our hair